 To travel with dogs from Sweden

 Please remember that your dog must be treated for the fox dwarf tapeworm parasite by a veterinarian, even if you are only going on a daytrip or a weekend stay.
 You must also bring with you a pet passport containing:

 - details of ownership, a description of the animal as well as documentation validating the animals' identification.

 - a signed confirmation by a veterinarian stating that the dog has been treated with praziquantel against the Echinococcus multilocularis tapeworm.
 The treatment must be given in Sweden no less than 24 hours and no more than 120 hours before entering Norway.
 The treatment cannot be given in Norway prior to departure, OR

-- a signed confirmation by a veterinarian stating that the dog has been treated for the fox tapeworm parasite with regular treatment every 28 days and that the dog has been treated minimum two days before entering Norway.
+- a signed confirmation by a veterinarian stating that the dog has been treated for the fox tapeworm parasite with regular treatment every 28 days and that the dog has been treated minimum twice before entering Norway.
 These treatments may be done either in Norway or abroad.

 If you do not possess approved papers, you must either return to Sweden or pay for quarantine.